 Your wedding website serves two purposes.
-For starters, it gives guests detailed information about your big day.
-Secondly, it provides them with personal insight into who you are as a couple and the people you’ve invited to be part of your wedding party.
+For starters, it provide your guests a place to revisit wedding details, including all of the information they’ll need to attend the reception and ceremony.
+Secondly, it provides them with personal insight into who you are as a couple your love story, and the people you’ve invited to be part of your wedding party.
 Crafting wedding website bios deserves thoughtful consideration.

-In just a short sentence or two, each of these wedding party bios shows the relation of the person to the couple as well as an anecdotal detail that illustrates the bond.
+In just a short sentence or two, each of these wedding party bios shows the relation of the wedding guest to the couple as well as an anecdotal detail that illustrates the bond.

 Maid of Honor - Sure, she’s just two years older than us, but she’s the mama bear of the group forever.

 Best Man - Rec frisbee teammate in college.
 Friz for life!